jreisinger/docs/notes/aws/security.md

 Enable traceability 🔍

-* monitor and alert actions in your environment in real time
+* monitor, alert and audit actions in your environment in real time
 * integrate log and metric collection with systems to automatically investigate and take action

 Apply security at all layers 🏰